bitcoin-green/bitgreenold/contrib/debian/README.md

 Debian
 ====================
-This directory contains files used to package bitcoingreend/bitcoingreen-qt for Debian-based Linux systems.
-If you compile bitcoingreend/bitcoingreen-qt yourself, there are some useful files here.
+This directory contains files used to package bitgreend/bitgreen-qt for Debian-based Linux systems.
+If you compile bitgreend/bitgreen-qt yourself, there are some useful files here.

-## bitcoingreen: URI support ##
+## bitgreen: URI support ##

-bitcoingreen-qt.desktop  (Gnome / Open Desktop)
+bitgreen-qt.desktop  (Gnome / Open Desktop)
 To install:

-	sudo desktop-file-install bitcoingreen-qt.desktop
+	sudo desktop-file-install bitgreen-qt.desktop
 	sudo update-desktop-database

-If you build yourself, you will either need to modify the paths in the .desktop file or copy or symlink your bitcoingreenqt binary to `/usr/bin` and the `../../share/pixmaps/bitcoingreen128.png` to `/usr/share/pixmaps`
+If you build yourself, you will either need to modify the paths in the .desktop file or copy or symlink your bitgreenqt binary to `/usr/bin` and the `../../share/pixmaps/bitgreen128.png` to `/usr/share/pixmaps`

-bitcoingreen-qt.protocol (KDE)
+bitgreen-qt.protocol (KDE)